Kapernikov/tech-session-visual-odometry/README.md

 # tech-session-visual-odometry

-Contains code, exercises, docker deployment files for the Visual Odometry Tech Session
+Contains code and docker deployment files for the Visual Odometry Tech Session

 ## Installation
 ### Using Docker